webix-hub/docs/data/desktop/borders.md

 });
 ~~~

+The following border types are available:

 <img src="desktop/border_type.png"/>

+Besides the above mentioned border types, there is also the **type:"form"** type, which specifies that layout cells are rendered without borders and with padding around all of them.

-By default rows and columns feature thin borders, which can as well be set manually as **type: 'line'**.
-To completely rid of borders you should either set a **'clean'** type or add **borderless**:*true* parameter.
+By default rows and columns feature thin borders, which can as well be set manually as **type:"line"**.
+To completely get rid of borders, you should either set the **"clean"** type or add **borderless**:*true* parameter.

-Note that the chosen border, or borderless state is applied only the the layout block it's defined for it's children still feature the default border.
+Note that the chosen border as well as borderless state is applied only to the layout block it's defined for,
+while its children still feature the default border.
 You should set a border for them manually:

 ~~~js
 webix.ui({